In this article, we take a look at the best gas grills on the market today, that have the right mix of features and quality at a reasonable price.

 Fuel — Propane or Natural Gas?

-When it comes to gas grills, you’ve got two choices with fuel: propane or natural gas.
-Or, possibly you have no choice at all – natural gas isn’t available everywhere.
+When it comes to gas grills, you’ve got two choices with fuel: propane or natural gas (Note: We have a companion guide full of natural gas grill reviews.)
+Or, possibly you have no choice at all — natural gas isn’t available everywhere.

 If you’ve already got a hook-up installed, then going with natural may be an easy decision.
 They’re convenient, as they never run out of fuel.
-If you’d have to have it put in, though, you’ll need to decide what’s best for you.
+If you’d have to have a line put in, though, you’ll need to decide what’s best for you.

 Is there a good place to have the line run to?
 Will it be cost-prohibitive?
 Do you want to be tethered to a single spot for grilling?